 Experienced online tutors with recent or current leadership experience in schools will be on hand to support you through your learning journey.

 An online forum gives you the opportunity to share practice and to discuss and debate issues with others working towards the NPQML, from across the country.

-This course is designed for professionals currently working in education settings.
+The Middle Leadership (NPQML) course is designed for professionals currently working in education settings.
 You will need to be in a position to lead a team to design, deliver and evaluate a project, lasting at least two terms, aimed at improving outcomes for children or young people in your setting.

 If you are unsure which course is for you, speak to our course advisers on 01273 35 80 80.

 The Middle Leadership (NPQML) course is available online and can therefore be completed anywhere in the world.
 Please click here for advice on payment options and other information relevant to those studying outside of the UK.